The World According to Monsanto

 One Don’t Put that in your Mouth audio CD for each person (you can burn copies or order them in bulk, and you can charge (e.g.$1) as well.

 One 25 Things you Can do Today for each person

 - Several copies of the World According to Monsanto DVD at your showing.

 Do recommend that viewers buy their own copy of the World According to Monsanto to hold their own house parties and to loan or give to influential people.
 With each movie sold we recommend also handing out copies of this guide on how to best plan a successful movie showing.

 Planning the Movie Showing:

 1) Identify individuals who are already involved in anti-GMO activism who can help organize the event and follow up with action campaigns.
 Many natural foods stores already have a non-GMO committee or are working with anti-GMO campaigners in the area.
-If you do not have contacts with local GMO activist email Stacey at firstname.lastname@example.org and she may be able to connect you.

 - Select a skilled facilitator for the discussion, and use our Discussion Guide.